datumorphism/datumorphism.github.io/_wiki/nodecrawler/restrictions.md

 <div class="content" markdown="1">
 Node.js is single-threaded.
 As we have mentioned when explaining the function `fs.writeFile()`, Node.js has non-blocking I/O. In fact, concurrency is probably at the heart of Node.js, which means we execute one process out of the multiple running processes.
 Concurrency can make your code more efficient.

 In the first block of code, we have used `setInterval` callback function.
-However, callback is kind of messy.
+However, the callback is kind of messy.
 It's much better if we could use function chaining. `Promise` is exactly what we need to achieve this.

 `async` tells Node.js that we are defining an asynchronous function, while `await` tells it to wait for the async function to parse things.
 It's basically an alternative to `.then` and `.catch` functions.